Jason Sanders

-Jason Thomas Sanders (born November 16, 1995) is an American football kicker for the Miami Dolphins of the National Football League (NFL).
-He played college football at New Mexico.
+Jason Thomas Sanders (born November 16, 1995) is an American professional football kicker for the Miami Dolphins of the National Football League (NFL).
+He played college football for the New Mexico Lobos.

-Early years
+Early life

 Sanders attended and played high school football at Villa Park High School.

 College career

-Sanders attended and played college football at New Mexico from 2014–2017.
+Sanders attended and played college football at New Mexico from 2014 to 2017.
 In his collegiate career, he converted 111-of-112 extra point attempts and 25-of-35 field goal attempts, with a career-long of 53 yards.

-Out of college, he was touted as the top pro kicking prospect in the country by renowned kicking coach Brent Grablachoff of Kicking World.
+Out of college, he was touted as the top pro kicking prospect in the country by kicking coach Brent Grablachoff of Kicking World.